iburn78/documentation/Linux/linux_commands.md

 ```
 * $mkdir -p \<path to a dir\> \&\& cd $_
   # executes only if first is successful
+* $ln -s path/to/file path/to/link: makes a symbolic link

 ## Other topics
 * Bash shell script (start with \#!/bin/bash ; make executable)